Updated: December 21, 2021

 Charles is a talented graphics designer who finally got his break to work for a big advertising agency.

 His work experience made him a cut above the rest of the artists because he’s not only creative but also knew copywriting, a skill he acquired from working many years as a layout artist for a struggling magazine.

 That’s why it’s no surprise that barely a year after getting hired, he was promoted to project manager.

-But the celebration for his new position was short-lived, because two weeks after his promotion, the agency was bought by a multinational company who had more than enough project managers already.
+But the celebration for his new position was short-lived because two weeks after his promotion, the agency was bought by a multinational company that had more than enough project managers already.

 He thought he’ll just go back to his old position after the merger, but the new HR Department had other plans for him.

 When you see Michael, you’ll never guess he’s a web developer.